DSEBench: A Test Collection for Explainable Dataset Search with Examples: Construction of DSEBench

+\textbf{Test and Training Split.} We adapted the 141~query-dataset pairs annotated as highly relevant in NTCIR to form our \emph{test cases} where the query and the dataset became~$q$ and a singleton set~$D_t$ of target datasets, respectively.
+For quality considerations, the 1,434~query-dataset pairs annotated as partially relevant in NTCIR were similarly adapted to our \emph{training cases}.
+To avoid train-test overlap, we filtered out any pairs that involved queries or datasets present in the test cases, resulting in 672~training cases.

-Since 672~training cases would be insufficient for fine-tuning large models, we synthesized a larger number of training cases from the 45,472~datasets that are not annotated relevant to any query in NTCIR.
-Considering the unaffordable cost of manually building training cases from this large number of datasets, we relied on the following \emph{model-based approach}.
+\textbf{Synthetic Training Cases.} Since 672~training cases would be insufficient for fine-tuning large models, we synthesized a larger number of training cases from 45,472~datasets in NTCIR that are not annotated relevant to any query.
+Specifically, we fine-tuned a \texttt{T5-base} model~\cite{t5base} to generate a query~$q$ from the title and description of each dataset, so that the input dataset served as~$D_t$.
+The model was fine-tuned on the $141+1,434$~pairs mentioned above with an 80/20 train/valid split for 20~epochs.
+We selected an optimal learning rate of $1e-5$ from $\{1e-6, 5e-6, 1e-5\}$ and a batch size of~8 from $\{8, 16\}$ based on the average score of ROUGE-1, ROUGE-2, and ROUGE-L.

-\textbf{Synthesization.} To construct an input $(q,D_t)$ of a DSE task, for each of the above 45,472~datasets, we concatenated its \texttt{title} and \texttt{description}, and fed them into a \texttt{T5-base} model~\cite{t5base} that was fine-tuned to \emph{generate a query} as~$q$ such that the given dataset should be relevant to the generated query and therefore qualified to serve as a singleton set~$D_t$ of target datasets.
-Our fine-tuning used the~141 and~1,434 query-dataset pairs mentioned in Section~\ref{subsubsec:NTCIR-queries} that are annotated highly and partially relevant in NTCIR, respectively.
-We divided them into 80\%~for training and 20\%~for validation.
-We chose the average score of ROUGE-1, ROUGE-2, and ROUGE-L as our validation metric, based on which an optimal learning rate of~$1e-5$ was selected from $\{1e-6, 5e-6, 1e-5\}$, and a batch size of~8 was selected from $\{8, 16\}$, with training lasting 20~epochs.

-\textbf{Filtering.} To improve the quality of the synthetic queries, we applied a rigorous filtering process with requirements on non-triviality, conciseness, and specificity.
-Specifically, we removed queries that duplicated the title of the dataset, queries with excessive repetition of words, or queries that were too broad and lacked concrete search intent.
-In addition, we ensured that the generated queries did not overlap with the inputs of the test cases described in Section~\ref{subsubsec:NTCIR-queries}.
+To improve the quality of synthetic queries, we applied rigorous filtering to remove trivial queries that duplicated the title of the dataset, verbose queries with excessive repetition of words, and vague queries that were too broad and lacked concrete search intent.
+We also ensured that the generated queries did not overlap with the test cases.
+This yielded 3,810~distinct queries generated from 5,065~datasets, bringing the total number of training cases from~672 to~5,737.

-\textbf{Results.} Finally, we kept 3,810~distinct queries generated from 5,065~datasets.
-Together with those 672~inputs adapted in Section~\ref{subsubsec:NTCIR-queries}, we prepared 5,737~inputs of training cases for DSE.